Other people’s words on … wandering

 Most of you would know by now that one of the greatest pleasures in my life is wandering: along the beach, through the bush.
 We read a great deal these days about the value of high-intensity exercise (the dreaded HIIT), and though I understand the principle — short bursts of intense exercise, in order to get your heart going — I find the practice intimidating and somewhat soulless.
 I’m not interested in exercising purely to become ‘fit’, or to ‘get healthy’, or to try to do something epic.

 What I’m interested in is wellbeing — a concept that includes mental, emotional and spiritual aspects as well as the more obvious physical ones.

 That’s why I like to wander.
 Wandering, for me, can be a slow stroll through the bush, or it can be a steady march along the shore.
 Hopping on my bike and riding places — that’s a form of wandering, too.
 It’s about breathing in fresh air, moving through beautiful surroundings, looking around, and — yes — musing.
 As Solnit points out, it’s about being unfettered in time as well as space.
 Musing takes place in a kind of meadowlands of the imagination, she says.

-So today’s round-up of photos comes from another one of my recent wanders through the Scrub, back at the end of April.
-It was a dull, still day, and not many of the plants were in flower.
+So today’s round-up of photos comes from another one of my recent wanders in the bush, back at the end of April.
+It was a dull, still day, and not many of the plants along the trail were in flower.
 The bush seemed stripped of bright colour: it was all earthy greens and sandy browns.
-The birdsong was muted, too — the whistlers don’t call much at this time of year; the shrike thrush songs are shorter and softer than in the warmer months.
+The birdsong was muted, too — the whistlers don’t call much at this time of year in South Australia; the shrike thrush songs are shorter and softer than in the warmer months.
 A crow croaked and muttered in the distance, and I heard snatches of broken magpie song.

 And that is what I did.